rizwan-io/SQL-Mastery/05-Summarizing-Data/README.md

 ### The GROUP BY Clause
 **Order of the clauses matters**
-Grouping based on a single column
+Grouping based on a single column.
+We cannot use GROUP BY on the alias.
+We need to provide the entire column name.
 ```
 SELECT
 	client_id,